-The Director of Engineering and Mobility_shall review an opinion of probable construction cost (OPCC) for all improvements to be made in the development by the developer, including the cost of erosion control during construction.
+The Director of Development Services shall review prepare an opinion estimation of probable construction cost (OPCC) for all improvements to be made in the development by the developer, including the cost of erosion control during construction.

-All site improvement OPCC's submitted to the Director of Engineering and Mobility shall detail the specific improvements needed and shall bear the official seal and signature of a professional engineer attesting to the accuracy of the dollar amounts contained in the estimate.
+All site improvement OPCC's estimates submitted to the Director of Development Services shall detail the specific improvements needed and shall bear the official seal and signature of a professional engineer attesting to the accuracy of the dollar amounts contained in the estimate.